T

 viewpoint

-Offers panoramic views of the San Diego skyline, bay, and Pacific Ocean.
-Visit the Old Point Loma Lighthouse and explore tide pools during low tide.
+Offering panoramic views of the San Diego skyline and the Pacific Ocean, this monument commemorates Juan Rodríguez Cabrillo's landing.
+Visit the Old Point Loma Lighthouse for a glimpse into history.

 2. Midday